 - Mathematicians, statisticians, and actuaries have some of the best jobs in the country according to CareerCast, a job-seeker assistance website.

-(For current IIT students looking into jobs, internships, or graduate school: Careers for AM Majors at IIT.)
+(For current Illinois Tech students looking into jobs, internships, or graduate school: Careers for AM Majors at IIT.)

-A minor is required, which gives students an area of focus where mathematics may be applied.
+A minor is required, which gives you an area of focus where mathematics may be applied.
 It consists of five or more related courses in an area outside of Applied Mathematics.
 With a minor in computer science, business, or one of the engineering areas, for example, you will be well prepared to enter the job market in business or government.

 Applied Mathematics Undergraduate Handbook (updated Fall 2015)